-Stafford County Economic Development sponsors an annual photography contest for images that will be used on promotional materials and/or our website.
-A \$25.00 prize will be given to the winner in each of the 3 categories listed below, and an unlimited amount of honorable mention winners will receive a \$5.00 prize for each entry.
+Stafford County Economic Development is sponsoring its annual photography for images that may be used on promotional materials and/or its website.
+New to this year's contest will include a grand prize winner who will receive an additional \$25 to winning category prize (\$50 total) and have their photo framed and put up in the Eco Devo office.
+A \$25 prize will be given to the winner in each of the three categories listed below, and an unlimited number of honorable mention winners will receive a \$5.00 prize like previous years.